Horseradish vs Radish - Health impact and Nutrition Comparison

 Summary

-In summary, horseradish is richer in sodium, calcium, magnesium, vitamin C, and folate.
-Although radishes are also a good source of vitamin C. Radishes are richer in water and have fewer calories.
+In summary, horseradish is richer in sodium, calcium, magnesium, and folate, while radishes are a good source of vitamin C. Radishes are also richer in water and have fewer calories.
 They have various beneficial effects on overall health.

 Table of contents